AWegnerGitHub/awegnergithub.github.io-content/2019_07_26_updating_php_ubuntu_1804.md

     PHP Version 7.1.30-1+ubuntu18.04.1+deb.sury.org+1

 Ok.
 Now I know which module is out of date.
-It's the run that is configured to be used with Apache.
+It's the one that is configured to be used with Apache.

 ## Verifying what's installed